Ojibwe: Cuisine

 There is renewed interest in nutritious eating among the Ojibwe, who have been expanding community gardens in food deserts, and have started a mobile kitchen to teach their communities about nutritious food preparation.
 The traditional Native American diet was seasonally dependent on hunting, fishing and the foraging and farming of produce and grains.
 The modern diet has substituted some other types of food like frybread and "Indian tacos" in place of these traditionally prepared meals.
-The Native Americans loss of connection to their culture is part of the "quest to reconnect to their food traditions" sparking an interest in traditional ingredients like wild rice, that is the official state grain of Minnesota and Michigan, and was part of the pre-colonial diet of the Ojibwe.
+The Native Americans loss of connection to their culture is part of the "quest to reconnect to their food traditions" sparking an interest in traditional ingredients like wild rice.
 Other staple foods of the Ojibwe were fish, maple sugar, venison and corn.
 They grew beans, squash, corn and potatoes and foraged for blueberries, blackberries, choke cherries, raspberries, gooseberries and huckleberries.
 During the summer game animals like deer, beaver, moose, goose, duck, rabbits and bear were hunted.

 One traditional method of making granulated sugar known among the Anishinabe was to boil maple syrup until reduced and pour into a trough, where the rapidly cooling syrup was quickly processed into maple sugar using wooden paddles.